 A robbery.
 That's what she told her parents.
 And as they gasped and fretted and hugged her she burned inside, knowing it wasn't the truth.
 That for all of the Empire's might, her family was small and surrounded by hostility.

 Daria lied, and she lied well.
 She kept the story simple and the details consistent.
-There was doubt in Helen's voice, but Daria had been her mother's best pupil.
+There was doubt in mom's tone, but Daria had been her mother's best pupil.

 Blindness rendered the world incomprehensible.
 She opened up a book and ran her fingers across the pages, as if she could feel the patterns of the ink and turn them into words and images.